jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 DEFINEd classmap, and associates it to the param's data-store.
 This state is then applied to DEFINEr and USEr modules when they're modprobed.

-This interface also enforces the DD_CLASS_TYPE_LEVEL_NUM relation amongst the contained classnames; all classes are independent in the control parser itself.
+The PARAM interface also enforces the DD_CLASS_TYPE_LEVEL_NUM relation amongst the contained classnames; all classes are independent in the control parser itself; there is no implied meaning in names like "V4".

 Modules or module-groups (drm & drivers) can define multiple classmaps, as long as they share the limited 0..62 per-module-group